vmleon/mysql-dataintegrator-datascience-workshop/lab1/README.md

 ## Create Virtual Cloud Network (VCN)

-We are going to create a network with a public subnet (with access from Internet) and a private subnet (no direct access from Internet).
-This layout is interesting to protect those services that don't want to be exposed to Internet from other services or machines that you want to be reachable.
+We are going to create a network with a public subnet (with access from the Internet) and a private subnet (no direct access from the Internet).
+This layout is interesting to protect those services that don't want to be exposed to the Internet from other services or machines that you want to be reachable.

 Go to **Menu** > **Networking** > **Virtual Cloud Networks**:

 ![VCN menu](./images/vcn_menu.png)

-> If you have not pick a compartment, pick **root** compartment for this lab.
+> If you have not picked a compartment, pick the **root** compartment for this Lab.
 >
 > ![Pick Compartment](./images/pick_compartment.png)